Indian religions: Epic and Early Puranic Period (200 BCE – 500 CE)

 Flood and Muesse take the period between 200 BCE and 500 BCE as a separate period, in which the epics and the first puranas were being written.
 Michaels takes a greater timespan, namely the period between 200 BCE and 1100 CE, which saw the rise of so-called "Classical Hinduism", with its "golden age" during the Gupta Empire.

 According to Alf Hiltebeitel, a period of consolidation in the development of Hinduism took place between the time of the late Vedic Upanishad (c.
 500 BCE) and the period of the rise of the Guptas (c.
 320–467 CE), which he calls the "Hindus synthesis", "Brahmanic synthesis", or "orthodox synthesis".
 It develops in interaction with other religions and peoples:

 The end of the Vedantic period around the 2nd century CE spawned a number of branches that furthered Vedantic philosophy, and which ended up being seminaries in their own right.
 Prominent among these developers were Yoga, Dvaita, Advaita, and the medieval Bhakti movement.

 Smriti

-The smriti texts of the period between 200 BCE-100 CE proclaim the authority of the Vedas, and "nonrejection of the Vedas comes to be one of the most important touchstones for defining Hinduism over and against the heterodoxies, which rejected the Vedas."
+The smriti texts of the period between 200 BCE and 100 CE proclaim the authority of the Vedas, and "nonrejection of the Vedas comes to be one of the most important touchstones for defining Hinduism over and against the heterodoxies, which rejected the Vedas."
 Of the six Hindu darsanas, the Mimamsa and the Vedanta "are rooted primarily in the Vedic sruti tradition and are sometimes called smarta schools in the sense that they develop smarta orthodox current of thoughts that are based, like smriti, directly on sruti."
 According to Hiltebeitel, "the consolidation of Hinduism takes place under the sign of bhakti."
 It is the Bhagavadgita that seals this achievement.
 The result is a universal achievement that may be called smarta.
 It views Shiva and Vishnu as "complementary in their functions but ontologically identical".